Program Admission Requirements

 - 1800 clinical education hours are required by the Arizona Medical Radiologic Technology Board of Examiners.

 - Clinical assignments are Monday thru Friday, dayshift, with limited evening and weekend hours required.
+Clinical Education Centers may require additional fees.

 - Classroom instruction for RAD classes is only offered during the day time.